-MAKE SURE the unit is on flat, stable ground and apply the parking brake and chock the wheels.
+MAKE SURE the unit is on flat, stable ground and apply the parking brake and chock the wheels.UNLOCK the tailgate.
 Then follow the instructions on the Tailgate Prop Operation Decal on the unit (also shown on the next page).